 Stephen Daldry directed Billy Elliot (2000), written by Lee Hall, now a Broadway Musical, about a young boy's persistent desire to be a dancer despite the disapproval of his overbearing, but in-the-end loving father (Gary Lewis).
 Sped on by his indomitable, but cranky teacher, Mrs. Wilkinson (Julie Walters) Billy deals with the death of his mother and the stark reality of living in an oppressed coal mining town in England circa 1984.

-The film is set during the coal miner's strike when Prime Minister Margaret Thatcher sought to cripple the colliery unions that were seen as a road block to a conservative economic strategy.
-The film is filled with stark images of a life with police barricades and protest riots.
+The film is set during the coal miner's strike when Prime Minister Margaret Thatcher sought to cripple the colliery unions that were seen as a roadblock to a conservative economic strategy.
+The film is filled with stark images of life with police barricades and protest riots.
 However, the film chooses not to depict Billy's life as completely bleak.
 The scenes are shot in bright tones which seems to protest against the otherwise somber historical background of the coal miner riots.

 Billy, played impeccably by the then thirteen-year old Jamie Bell, has been secretly attending ballet lessons while his father, a coal miner, thinks he is at boxing lessons.
 The family lives on a tight income.
 Both his father and brother, both coal miners, are on strike.
 His father uses the small allowance he does have to send his son to lessons.
 Billy leaves the house with boxing gloves around his neck, concealing his ballet shoes in his duffel bag.